Cameron-Skerritt/Automatic-LFI/README.md

 1) Show current location if possible.
 2) Fix PHP Wrappers (Currently broken)
 3) Add encoding for each list with varying complexity.
+4) automatically detect the vulnerable part of the URL